-The County is taking applications from nonprofit organizations for certification in 2014-15 as a Community Housing Development Organization.
-Applications are due on or before 5:00 p.m.
-May 15, 2014.
+The County receives applications from nonprofit organizations for certification as a Community Housing Development Organization in the spring.
+Applications for certification in 2014-15 were due on May 15, 2014.
 Learn more...

 The federal HOME Investment Partnership Program (HOME) is the primary resource that Clackamas County uses to address one of the most pressing housing needs identified in the Consolidated Plan --- the need for affordable housing for low-income households.

 The HOME Program was created under Title II of the National Affordable Housing Act of 1990 to:

 - Expand the supply of decent and affordable housing, particularly rental housing, for very low- and low-income Americans;

 - Strengthen the abilities of state and local governments to design and implement strategies for achieving an adequate supply of decent, affordable housing; and